openstack/nova-specs/specs/liberty/approved/libvirt-hardware-policy-from-libosinfo.rst

 each others work leading to a plethora of incomplete & inconsistent databases.
 The libosinfo project started as an attempt to provide a common solution for virtualization applications to use when configuring virtual machines.
-It provides a user extendable database of information about operating systems, including facts such as the supported device types, minimum resource level requirements, installation media and more.
+It provides a user extendible database of information about operating systems, including facts such as the supported device types, minimum resource level requirements, installation media and more.
 Around this database is a C API for querying information, made accessible to non-C languages (including python) via